mmoldsvor/Trilateration/README.md

 # Trilateration
-An Open Source Trilateration Library for both RSSI and Distance to Position calculation
+A Trilateration Library for both RSSI and Distance to Position calculation